mikkurogue/goilerplate-api/readme.md

 - Basic JWT token generation
   - With example /login post route
 - Example protected routes for auth
+- Mongodb driver
+- Support for turso

+### Database caveats
+I do highly recommend uncommenting/removing the database files you do not need for your use case.
+For instance, if you are not planning on using Turso, then make sure to remove the Turso boilerplate.
+The same goes for mongo db.

+The reason I have them both in the main branch is because I want to keep everyones options open and allow people to work with whatever they want.
+The point of this boilerplate is to make it as robust, lightweight and adaptable as possible.

 ## How to run?